Give Us These Tates and Daily Bread

 The features that stand out most from the German version of this gravy is the combination of hazelnut notes from the roux and the pleasantly fishy notes from what renders out of the Klopse into the cooking liquid.
 Both of these elements come through more clearly than the taste of the milk or cream, which seem to take a backseat, seemingly there for their texture.
-Our kosher solution came to us while testing out some recipes where we accidentally over-toasted pine nuts: there it was, that fishy note!
+The kosher solution came out while testing some recipes with accidentally over-toasted pine nuts: there it was, that fishy note!
 Hazelnuts also presented themselves as an obvious substitute for cooked butter; all too many recipes speak to the hazelnut quality of browned butter, so why not skip that complication, too?

-While the resulting gravy benefits significantly from the added egg yolk that cream-based recipes treat as optional, we also found another advantage in our method.
-For those guests whose observance of kashrut keeps them from mixing meat and fish, or who have fish allergies, the solids left behind from making our own mixed-nuts “milk” lent some of that same punch offered by the anchovies.
-We like adding both, which extends the mixture one bit further, and simplifies the rest of the balancing act involved, without sacrificing any of the dish’s familiar taste.
-Our version also ends up with even fewer fresh ingredients to keep on hand!
+While the resulting gravy benefits significantly from the added egg yolk that cream-based recipes treat as optional, there’s another advantage to this method.
+For those guests whose observance of kashrut keeps them from mixing meat and fish, or who have fish allergies, the solids left behind from making the mixed-nuts “milk” lent some of that same punch offered by the anchovies.
+Try adding both, which extends the mixture one bit further, and simplifies the rest of the balancing act involved, without sacrificing any of the dish’s familiar taste.
+This version also ends up requiring even fewer fresh ingredients to keep on hand!

 There are four additional considerations worth keeping in mind if you want to experience the dish as Berliners described it to us: